 To eliminate the headache of searching through multiple sites and blogs, I have curated a one-stop-shop for you to find everything you’d need to know before, during, and after your trip to The Bahamas!

-The first thing you should know is that it is required that you have a Negative PCR Covid test (a Rapid Antigen Test WILL NOT be accepted) taken 5 days before arrival.
-Meaning that if your flight is set to arrive in The Bahamas on a Saturday, you would need to get tested on the prior Tuesday, and I highly suggest going to a 24-hour result lab, as you also have to apply for a Travel Visa as well once you receive your results.
+The first thing you should know is that it is required that you have a vaccination card showing full proof of both vaccinations or a Negative PCR Covid test (a Rapid Antigen Test WILL NOT be accepted) taken 5 days before arrival.
+Meaning that if your flight is set to arrive in The Bahamas on a Saturday, you would need to get tested on the prior Tuesday, and I highly suggest going to a 24-hour result lab, as you also have to apply for a Bahamas Travel Visa as well once you receive your results.

-Upon receiving your negative PCR test, you'll go to travel.gov.bs and upload all necessary documents, including your negative PCR test.
-You will need to get approval for the health visa which usually takes a few minutes but sometimes takes 24 hours, so plan accordingly, as you will need the approved health visa before getting on your flight to The Bahamas.
+Upon receiving your negative PCR test, you’ll go to travel.gov.bs and upload all necessary documents, including your negative PCR test or vaccination card.
+You will need to get approval for the health visa which usually takes a few minutes but sometimes takes 24 hours, so plan accordingly, as you will need the approved Bahamas Travel Visa before getting on your flight.

 Once approved, you will be prompted to pay $40 for your health visa, which will also cover your Rapid Antigen test (if your trip is longer than 5 days, but more on that later).
 Upon paying the $40, you will have your approved health visa, which you should screenshot and keep handy.

-Once you arrive at your airport for departure to the Bahamas, you will be required to show both your approved health visa along with your negative PCR test, so have those handy with you at all times.
+Once you arrive at your airport for departure to the Bahamas, you will be required to show both your approved health visa along with your negative PCR test or vaccination card, so have those handy with you at all times.

-When you land in The Bahamas, you will again show your health visa & your negative PCR test, where you will then be admitted into the country.
-But you're not in the clear yet!
+When you land in The Bahamas, you will again show your Bahamas Travel Visa & your negative PCR test or vaccination card where you will then be admitted into the country.
+But you’re not in the clear yet!
 You will receive a daily survey (for up to 14 days) asking you 6 questions, it will come to your email, and it takes 2 seconds to fill out.
-I highly recommend you pay attention to this and make sure you do it, as it could result in a fine if you don't :) Additionally, if you plan on staying in the Bahamas for more than 5 days, it is required that you get a Rapid Antigen test on the 5th day after arrival.
-It's a very quick drive-through test, you will get an email letting you know it's time for you to test, and the email will provide you with a list of places.
-You will once again need your health visa for this test, so don't delete it!
-This test is free, as your $40 you paid for your health visa initially will cover the cost.
+I highly recommend you pay attention to this and make sure you do it, as it could result in a fine if you don’t 🙂 Additionally, if you plan on staying in the Bahamas for more than 5 days, it is required that you get a Rapid Antigen test on the 5th day after arrival, unless you are vaccinated.
+It’s a very quick drive-through test, you will get an email letting you know it’s time for you to test, and the email will provide you with a list of places.
+You will once again need your health visa for this test, so don’t delete it!
+This test is free, as your $40 you paid for your Bahamas Travel Visa initially will cover the cost.

 Once you have completed your 5-day rapid antigen test and continue to take your survey, you are in the clear!
 Until, of course, you have to return to the states.
-You will be required to take another test admitting you back into the U.S or wherever you're headed.
+You will be required to take another test admitting you back into the U.S or wherever you’re headed regardless of being vaccinated or not.
 Please look up the country of your entries travel site for all those details.

 This sounds like a headache, I know, and additional costs for sure; however, I highly recommend going through the process and staying for at least 10 days to make your travels worth it!